Torque3D-Resources/andijh92_gtdb/README.md

 andijh92 @@ gmx DOT at

-<a id="org54b40d0"></a>
+<a id="org67927bd"></a>

 # News

+Version 0.3

+-   Security issue:

+Starting a game with gtdb using a malicious .gtdb file can lead to the execution of malicious code.
+Now, there is a warning about that.
+In the next version of gtdb you can hide hide the warning permanently.

 Version 0.2

 -   Windows support
--   Loading \*.TDebug files from an untrusted source could lead to execution of malicious code .
-Now it's fixed.
-The parameter files have the new extension ".gtdb".
+-   The parameter files have the new extension ".gtdb".

 Version 0.1